Juvenile Myoclonic Epilepsy

 To keep your child safe during a seizure, make sure that other adults and caregivers (family members, babysitters, teachers, coaches, etc.) know what to do.

 Juvenile myoclonic epilepsy is a lifelong condition.
+But many kids go on to live a normal life with a few extra steps taken to keep them safe.
 When it's time, help your child successfully move to adult health care.

 What Else Should I Know?